MaggieDaisy/Cocktails_and_Dreams/README.md

 Hero images on the Home Page reflect colorful neon lights that bring atmosphere from the cocktail bar.
 Imagery collections were picked from Unsplash and Pexels.

+> General Design

+During the development process, design changes had to be taken.
+I wanted to create a strong, visible, and colorful impression for the users.
+I have decided on a mix of colors and shades and line them from 3 different pallets.
+It was a purpose to match those colors to create a happy, party atmosphere typical for old-school neon bars.
+At the first stage, all of the headers and important and active points of the application had yellow/green flashy shadow text color.
+After few days I have decided to change that because it could cause some dizziness and not a user-friendly experience.
+The home page was rebuilt several times until met my expectation in a compromising way.
+There is a lot to improve later in the future.

 # 3. Features